Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Definitions and statement of the main results

-We want to describe these sets from the point of view of topological pressure.
+We aim to describe these sets from the point of view of topological pressure.
 Just like before, the natural domain of the function $(a , b) \mapsto h_{X_{\phi , a , b}}$ is $\Delta$, where $h_{Z}$ denotes the topological entropy restricted to the set $Z$.